Explore the data and map solar energy

 Note:

-Your number of buildings selected may be slightly different than on the example image.
+Your number of buildings selected may be slightly different than in the example image.

-6. Zoom in to view buildings in more detail.
+4. Zoom in to view some of the buildings in more detail.

 Selected buildings on map

-Many buildings that were not selected are particularly small (such as garden sheds).
-Others are larger but lack suitable surfaces for solar panels, possibly due to shade produced by nearby trees or other buildings.
+Many buildings that were not selected are particularly small, such as garden sheds.
+Others are larger but lack suitable surfaces for solar panels, possibly due to the shade produced by nearby trees or other buildings.

 You'll export the selected buildings into a new feature class.

-9. In the Export Features window, for Input Features, confirm that Building_Footprints is selected.
+7. In the Export Features window, for Input Features, confirm that Building_Footprints is chosen.
 For Output Feature Class, type Suitable_Buildings.

 Parameters for the Export Features tool

-You now have a map of all the suitable buildings, and for each building, the suitable area they contain and their mean solar radiation per square meter.
+You now have a map of all the suitable buildings, the suitable area they contain, and their mean solar radiation per square meter.

 Create a field for solar radiation

-Next, you'll create a field in the Suitable_Buildings attribute table.
-This field will contain the total amount of solar radiation received per year by each building's usable area.
+Next, you'll create a field in the Suitable_Buildings attribute table to contain the total amount of solar radiation received per year by each building's usable area.
 You'll calculate this field by multiplying each building's suitable area by its average solar radiation per square meter.
 To avoid the numbers becoming too large, you'll also convert the solar radiation from kilowatt-hours to megawatt-hours by dividing by 1,000.
 The corresponding formula will be: (Area * Mean) / 1000.

 1. In the Contents pane, right-click Suitable_Buildings and choose Attribute Table.